 In the Management Documents screen, you can print a variety of other useful health & safety documents.
-These documents are not editable.
-We recommend you read through the relevant sections of the Guide to Printouts located on pages 29-60 to decide which documents you would like to use for your project.
+We recommend you read through the relevant sections of the Guide to Printouts located on pages 28-59 to decide which documents you would like to use for your project.

-To print these other documents, simply press Print button to print copies.
-In the Print dialog box, confirm which document you wish to print, select whether you wish to print direct to your printer, show a print preview or open the document in Microsoft Word then click Print.
+To print these documents, simply press Print.
+In the Print dialog box, confirm which documents you wish to print.